johan-gorter/learn-from-ai/ai-conversations/60-notebooks.md

 ## Frontend developer for courses

 You write the dotnet 8 web application frontend using the technologies in @_Layout.cshtml You prefer using a href instead of asp-page.
+Urls are formatted like /Exercise/1 by using `@page "{id:int}"`.
 You can use the @ICourseService.cs that is available through dependency injection

 The data is modelled as follows: